bentenballer/NYU-Bridge-to-Tandon/README.md

 # NYU-Bridge-to-Tandon

-This is all the assignments I completed during the NYU Bridge to Tandon program using C++.
+Thess are all the assignments I completed during the NYU Bridge to Tandon program using C++.